-Finding safe, secure places to run your dog off leash can be problematic, if not next to impossible.
-Many areas don't allow dogs to be offlead and areas that do can be full of dangers for your pet, specifically in the form of ill-mannered or under socialized dogs.
+Finding safe, secure places to run your dog off leash can be tricky.
+Many areas don't allow dogs to be off-lead and areas that do can be full of dangers for your pet, specifically in the form of ill-mannered or under socialized dogs.
 If your dog finds himself in a fight with another dog, things could go badly very fast.
-You may be the one to get into trouble and your dog could end up confiscted by animal control, even if there was no damage and even if he wasn't the one to start the fight.
+You may be the one to get into trouble and your dog could end up confiscated by animal control, even if there was no damage and even if he wasn't the one to start the fight.
 Because there's just no way to completely avoid loose, poorly managed dogs in the parks, most veteran pit bull owners choose to play it safe and steer clear of these places in favor of safer, less populated play options.
-Look for: Remote beaches, fenced in ball fields with a gate you can monitor, hiking trails where onleash rules are respected by all, a friends big back yard.
+Look for: Remote beaches, fenced in ball fields with a gate you can monitor, hiking trails where on-leash rules are respected by all, and/or a friends big back yard.

 For Important Info read: Pit Bulls & Dog Parks

 It's a tough crowd out there.
-Ambassador Owners please apply!
+Role Model Dog Owners encouraged to apply!

 There's a bright side to this madness.
-By taking your well behaved pit bull out into the world, you know you'll be actively working to educate and dispel breed myths every single day.
+Just by living your life with your dog at your side, you'll be actively working to educate and dispel breed myths every single day.
 Hanging out at the local coffee shop with your lovable dog by your side will probably bring you more interesting conversations then you ever thought possible.
 And undoubtedly, you'll be making friends while you're busy changing minds.
 We thank you for wanting to take on the role as an Ambassador Owner.
-One productive convesation at a time, and we're turning the tide for pit bulls everywhere.
+One productive conversation at a time, and we're turning the tide for pit bulls everywhere.

 Good Enough for Our Gang, Good Enough for Yours!

-It's a well known fact: Well socialized, responsibly owned pit bulls make some of the best family dogs.
-The American Canine Temperament Test Society lists this breed as having one of the most stable temperaments of any of the purebreds, right up there with golden retrievers.
+It's a well known fact: Well socialized, responsibly owned pit bulls are in millions of homes around the country.
+Not surprising, the American Canine Temperament Test Society lists this breed as having one of the most stable temperaments of any of the purebreds, right up there with golden retrievers.
 For the stats, check out Pit Bull Temperament Test Results.

-Be aware that these can be strong, active, sometimes bouncy dogs who can knock smaller sized kids down in their exhuberance. * As with ANY breed, no dog should ever be left alone with a young child.
+Be aware that young, active dogs can knock smaller sized kids down in their exhuberance. * As with ANY breed, no dog should ever be left unattended with a young child.
 But you already knew that!